-IJTF #A-237-9-4 Grandmaster Jeff Helaney began his martial arts journey in 1969 when his late father, Wallace G. Helaney, took him took to his first “official” martial arts class with GM S.K.
-Shin (d) During the seventies he studied Judo, TaeKwon-Do, and Sports Karate with GM Shin, Master Fred VanAckren, and Master Steve Johnson.
-It was with Johnson that Helaney received his 1st through 3rd Black Belts.
-In the early 1980’s Helaney began teaching martial arts at two now defunct ACS Martial Arts Schools.
-During this time he was studying both TaeKwon-Do and Combatique with Johnson.
-In 1984 he added Hapkido to his lists of interests.
-His introduction to the art was with his first instructor, GM S.K.
-Shin at the University of Nebraska at Omaha.
-It was, also, during this time that he began working as a law enforcement officer.
+In the early 1980’s Helaney began teaching martial arts at two now defunct ACS Martial Arts Schools and Davis TaeKwon-Do.
+During this time he was studied both TaeKwon-Do and Combatique with Johnson and TaeKwon-Do with Dan Davis.
+In 1982 he added Hapkido to his lists of interests.
+In 1984 he began working as a law enforcement officer.
 Over the next few years his martial arts training would take a decidedly real world twist as he became a psycho-motor skills design instructor through JSTA, a police defensive tactics instructor, and firearms instructor.
 His biggest regret during this time was that his study of traditional arts suffered slightly due to an erratic work schedule.

 Late in 1989, Helaney moved from the Omaha area to northeast Ohio to take a new law enforcement position.
 Once in Ohio he opened the Alliance Chung Do Kwan TaeKwon-Do Club, a non-profit 501 C (7).
 This club started off providing free martial arts and defensive tactics training to law enforcement officers and their families.
 Helaney saw it as a stop gap measure for law enforcement officers train because their agencies that were often underfunded.
 By 1993, Helaney had expanded the club to allow all community members to train for little or no cost based on a sliding income scale.
 Helaney was continuing his own martial arts education during this time under GM Eward Sell (d), Master Don Meyer (d), GM Emeric “Sonny” Scarsella (d), Dr. Nicholas Gerassimakis, and GM John Pelligrini.